ilpadrello/Public-Notes/PROGRAMMING/VUE 3/Components.md

 Using provide, you can provide the function that will be executed when the event is called.

-Also, remember that if you need reactivity for the data you provide, you should use one of this two :
+Also, remember that if you need reactivity for the data you provide, you should use one of this two:

 // This goes to the parent, like the data().
 // Also using this syntax, you make sure you can use data that are on your component.